Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Commute & Getting Around

 Fleetwood is well-connected, with Fraser Highway, Highway 1, & South Perimeter Road all running through or beside the neighbourhood.
 Off-peak Vancouver runs are 30 to 40 minutes; rush-hour Highway 1 can stretch that significantly.
-The 2028 SkyTrain extension is the headline medium-term variable.
+The late 2029 SkyTrain extension is the headline medium-term variable.

 Drive Times From Fleetwood